1222226/DECO3500/README.md

    This program is using internet so make sure your wifi of data is on.
 If you want to check and manupilate the backend for yourself, you can setup a Firebase project.
 To do it, First go to firebase and create an account, then create a project, then add a new android application, use 'com.example.test2' as the package name, then follow theinstruction, download the google-services.json file it generates, replace the google-services.json file existing(make sure the file name as 'google-services.json' unchanged), then follow the rest instructions.
 After setting up, you can
    Sync the Project again and run.
-To make sure the data would upload into backend, you should create the space of Authentication, ReaL-time Database and Storage in Firebase.
+To make sure the data would upload into backend, you should create the space of Authentication, ReaL-time Database and Storage in Firebase, and change the database url in all javafiles.
 4. [Usage]
    First, you should login.
 If you are testing on our firebase, the user registed are User1: name:'amy@qq.com', password:'123456';User2: name:'bob@qq.com', password:'123456'.
 Login both of the user in your devices.
    If you create your firebase, you can setup your users, but make sure there are 2 users login.